gustavoguarnieri/webclient-java-sample/readme.md

 # Web Client Consumer Java Sample

-The project aims to expose product rest resources to be consumed.
+The project is an example of using the http web client to promote synchronous and asynchronous https calls.

 ## Requirements